-Founded in 1900, Carnegie Mellon University is a research university based out of Pittsburgh, Pennsylvania.
-Staying true to its motto”My heart is in the work”, CMU encourages students to blend their passion with education.
-Not only does Carnegie Mellon attract top-tier talent from around the globe but it is home to a number of notable alumni, including Matt Bomer and Judith Resnik!
-If you’re dreaming to be one of them, dive in and find out everything there is to know about Carnegie Mellon University rankings, courses, fees, and admissions!
+Founded in 1900, Carnegie Mellon University is a research university based in Pittsburgh, Pennsylvania.
+Staying true to its motto, “My heart is in work,” CMU encourages students to blend their passion with education.
+Not only does Carnegie Mellon attract top-tier talent from around the globe, but it is home to a number of notable alumni, including Matt Bomer and Judith Resnik!
+If you’re dreaming of being one of them, dive in and find out everything there is to know about Carnegie Mellon University rankings, courses, fees, and admissions!

 Carnegie Mellon University | Ranking